MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/02-job-aids/quick_reference.md

 ## Operations export
 - Path: Undo/Redo → Extract → Save.
 This is the most important artifact for reproducibility.
-- Reuse: Apply the JSON to new projects via Undo/Redo → Apply.
+- Reuse: Apply the operations file to new projects via Undo/Redo → Apply.

 ## Common pitfalls to avoid
 - Over-normalizing rights: Do not invent new statements; stick to allowed tokens.
 - Hiding rows with filters: Clear filters before exporting so you do not drop data.
-- Losing provenance: Capture your decisions in the artifacts README along with the JSON.
+- Losing provenance: Capture your decisions in the artifacts README along with the operations file.